A-Knee09/YapPad/README.md

 ### Notes & Files

-Press `n` to create a new note.
+Press `ctrl n` to create a new note.
 You will be prompted for a filename, then an optional description.
 Pressing enter on an empty filename creates a date-stamped file.
 Pressing enter on an empty description skips it and falls back to showing the modified date.

 Each note can have a custom description shown below its title in the list.
 Descriptions are stored in `.metadesc/` as sidecar files and never modify note content.

-Press `r` to rename a note.
+Press `ctrl r` to rename a note.
 You will be prompted for the new name and description.
 Skipping the description preserves the existing one.

 ### Themes